imran-sony/regression-housing/README.md

 ---

-## 🚀 How to Run
+## 🚀 Work on It
-1. Clone the repository:
+Clone the repository:
    ```bash
    git clone https://github.com/imran-sony/regression-housing.git